mingyucai/Modular_Deep_RL_E-LDGBA/README.md

 <br>

 ### Task 2
-The task 2 is required to visit region 1, and then region 2.
-The modular DDPG (on the left), instead, is able to completely solve the specified task with 100% success rate.Standard DDPG (one the right) fails to reach the two balls with high success rate.
+The task 2 is required to visit region 1, and then region 2 (finite horizon).
+The modular DDPG (on the left) is able to completely solve the specified task with 100% success rate.
+The success rate of Standard DDPG (one the right) is around 86%.

 ![Modular](/Images/Tas2_modular.gif)
 ![Standard](/Images/Task2_standard.gif)